manuel-vna/ITKnowledgeBase/README.md

 Fragments are included in Activities.
 Navigation between those works via Intents and a Fragment Navigation Graph (res/layout/navigation_graph.xml)
-The app uses the MVVM desgin approach: UI Views - ViewModel + LiveData - Repository - Data Source Detailed information on the structure can be found in the UMl file: project/itkb.uml
+The app uses the MVVM desgin approach: UI Views - ViewModel + LiveData - Repository - Data Source

 <br>